TCO Certified, generation 11

 Creating circular flows of products and materials

-The unique product identifier must give users instant access to information that helps extend product life, such as service manuals, battery replacement instructions, and warranty details.
+The digital product passport must give users access to information that helps extend product life, such as warranty details, repair instructions, access to spare parts, and the product’s certification status directly retrieved from TCO Development.
+UPDATED!

 The next step for recycled packaging